-ENVIRONMENTAL SCIENCE (0.50 credits) Course Code: 08-04-00-00-020

-Backcountry environmental science will cover a variety of topics including exploration of plants, animals, stones, effects of the wind on the earth, light, and the importance of water in our ecosystem for sustaining life.
-Each topic will have a booklet that describes in-depth how these elements work together in the natural world to help sustain life and develop the landscapes that students traverse.
+ENVIRONMENTAL LITERACY (0.50 credits) Course Description: Backcountry environmental science will cover various topics including exploration of plants, animals, stones, effects of the wind on the earth, light, and the importance of water in our ecosystem for sustaining life.
+Each topic will have a booklet describing in-depth how these elements work together in the natural world to help sustain life and develop the landscapes students traverse. students will explore the relationship between humans and the natural world, focusing on environmental literacy through outdoor experiences.
+Key topics will include ecosystems, biodiversity, conservation, and the impact of climate change.
+Students will engage in activities like hiking and camping, learning essential skills for navigating and appreciating the outdoors.
+The course will emphasize Leave No Trace principles, promoting responsible outdoor ethics and sustainable practices.
+By integrating experiential learning with discussions, students will reflect on their experiences in nature and develop critical thinking skills.
+By the end of the course, students will be empowered to advocate for environmental stewardship and make positive changes in their communities.

-HEALTH EDUCATION (0.50 credit) Course Code: 04-01-00-00-010 During this course, successful students will develop the capacity to cook healthy meals for themselves, adapting and learning new basic cooking techniques within a primitive setting.
+HEALTH EDUCATION II (0.50 credit) Course Description: During this course, successful students will learn health foundations and protective factors, mental and emotional health, safety, and disease prevention, substance abuse prevention, nutrition, and human development.
 Students will gain an understanding of how food affects the body and mind, while also learning the effects of a healthy and regular sleeping schedule.
-Students will learn basic first aid for treating minor injuries and concerns in the backcountry--including hypothermia, poison ivy, blisters, dehydration, cuts, splinters, burns, scrapes, etc. In addition, students will have the opportunity to disconnect from technology--learning to calm the mind in a healthy way.
-Throughout the course, various survival skills will be mastered, such as fire-making, knot-tying, shelter-building, bow drills, and the making of eating utensils.
 Students will learn to take responsibility for themselves, as they maintain their gear and learn to keep dry and warm in the elements.
 They will learn to stay hydrated by monitoring one's pulse to gauge hydration before and during hiking.
-Psychological benefits will include increased resiliency, delaying gratification, self-management, interpersonal skills, cognitive reframing, and personal care management.
+Psychological benefits will include increased resiliency, delayed gratification, self-management, interpersonal skills, cognitive reframing, and personal care management.
 Proper care for mind and body, including exercise and fitness goals for the future, will be taught.

-PARTICIPATION SKILLS/P.E.
-(1.00 credit) Course Code: 04-02-00-00-080 Throughout this course, students will hike 4-8 miles a day for five days a week.
+PHYSICAL EDUCATION (0.50 credit) Course Description: Throughout this course, students will hike 4-8 miles a day for five days a week.
 A registered nurse will provide students weekly instruction on cardiovascular health, endurance, and conditioning for muscle strength and flexibility.
 During these hikes, students will carry primitive survival packs weighing roughly 25-45 pounds.
-Packs will contain materials for basic skills, such as supplies for shelter building, cooking, sewing repairs, knives, and knife-safety information.
+Packs will contain materials for basic skills, such as supplies for shelter building, cooking, sewing repairs, knives, and knife safety information.

-CHARACTER EDUCATION (0.50 credit) Course Code: 34-01-00-00-220 Communication development will be a large part of this course.
+CHARACTER EDUCATION (0.50 credit) Course Description: Communication development will be a large part of this course.
 Students will learn to self-monitor and regulate through weekly meetings with a therapist as well as weekly group meetings with other students and a therapist who will lead the group discussions.
 This setting will allow students to understand how behaviors impact others.
 New communication skills will be introduced, with the opportunity to evaluate and take responsibility for past behaviors that have negatively affected others, including family members.
 This will be done through letter-writing to family and journal-keeping.
-Outdoor ethics such as "Leave No Trace", as well as land conservation practices, will be taught and implemented during this course.
-Respect for local wildlife will be a part of daily living, while students gain an understanding of their impact on the land and proper waste disposal in the backcountry.
-This course will also include plant identification and usage.
-Because the wilderness experience includes functioning within a group comprised of those with diverse backgrounds and experiences, students learn team-building and sustainable living while adapting socially in a challenging natural environment that, through metaphor and common principles, translates to challenges at home.
-Included are numerous opportunities for conflict resolution and group discussions, helping to underscore the need for all voices to be heard.
+Students learn the acquisition, internalization, and application of commonly held and time-honored principles that promote optimal personal growth, establish an upright citizenry, and support the common good.
+Students develop personal qualities.